-I have been using the FreeStyle Libre glucose system for a few months.
-Here are some questions I had before considering the switch from my OneTouch system and some of the answers I came up with or have come to understand using the Libre glucose monitoring system.
-Hopefully It will that maybe helpful to diabetics like me (read my story) that are considering using this system.
+I have been using the FreeStyle Libre glucose monitoring system (CGM) for a few months.
+Here are some questions I had myself before considering the switch from my OneTouch system and some of the answers I came up with or have come to understand using the Libre glucose monitoring system.
+Hopefully this information will helpful to diabetics like me (read my story) that are considering using this system.

 Do I need to still use a finger based glucometer